DATE: April 26, 1999

 Goal No. 4 - Fully integrate information resource management into the working environment to increase the Agency's ability to provide information to the public and to meet Agency core mission functions and goals.

 In the Agency's response to our comments on their Fiscal Year 1999 Annual Performance Plan the Agency said that they may reconsider Goal No. 3.
 We agree that the Agency should reconsider performance goal number 3, which addresses staff development issues.
 The Agency should also reconsider performance goal number 4, which deals with information technology initiatives.
-These changes would streamline Agency reports, conserving staff resources and providing a more focussed report for judging the Agency's performance.
+These changes would streamline Agency reports, conserving staff resources and providing a more focused report for judging the Agency's performance.
 In our opinion, personnel development and information technology initiatives would be better handled as strategies to achieve goals number 1 and 2.

 Our opinion is consistent with the intent of the GPRA and applicable guidance published by the Office of Management and Budget (OMB) and the General Accounting Office(GAO).